The Saint Bernard was once a hospice dog but is now a giant companion

 The Saint Bernard has an average life span of 8 to 10 years.

-Major health concerns for this breed include hip dysplasia, elbow dysplasia,
+Major health concerns for this breed can include hip dysplasia, elbow dysplasia,

 ectropion (a slack eyelid edge that turns outward.)
-Minor concerns include
+Other health concerns can include

 prone to bloat so a few small meals a day is important, as is exercising before